TLDR: I like film more than digital

-It has taken a good number of years.
 Initially, using 35mm was a fun experiment – something that felt a bit more involved and thoughtful than digital.
-Then, I started to use 35mm more extensively, upgraded cameras a few times and acquired everything I needed to develop film at home.
-After this I also gained access to a dark room and learned how to print my pictures, slowly realising that I was taking pictures that were absolutely on par, in terms of quality as those I was taking with my digital camera.
-It was my film scanner that was holding them back, and more on that later.
+Then, I started to use 35mm more extensively, bought different cameras, and acquired everything I needed to develop film at home.
+After this I also gained access to a dark room and learned how to print my pictures, slowly realising that I was taking pictures that were absolutely on par, in terms of how much I liked to look at them, as those I was taking with my digital camera.

 At this point I would say I was using film about half of the time, but digital was reserved for holidays, when I felt like I would be taking a lot of pictures.
 Then came an experiment in Scotland, where I took nothing but an old, fully manual 35mm camera, and three 36 exposure rolls for a one-week trip.
-After this I decided, I didn’t need digital in my life at all.
+After this I decided, I didn’t feel like digital was adding a great deal to my life.

-There are a number of pragmatic reasons for this.
-I have acquired a Ricoh GR1, which I will write about after using it a little more, which is absolutely tiny (far tinier than any remotely capable digital camera).
-It is full frame though.
-I now have something that fits in my pocket, that will take full frame images!
+There are a number of more pragmatic reasons for this.
+I have acquired a Ricoh GR1, which I will write about after using it a little more, which is absolutely tiny (far tinier than any remotely capable digital camera), and is still full frame though.
 Equally, after my Scotland holiday I picked out some of my favourite images, did absolutely zero post-processing, and put them in a book.
-They were covered in dust where I had left them for a couple of weeks before scanning them, and on one of the rolls I had used a lens hood meant for a longer lens – something you could never do with digital – so they have a big vignette.
+They were covered in dust where I had left them for a couple of weeks before scanning them, and on one of the rolls I had used a lens hood meant for a longer lens – so they have a big vignette.
 They look like something that could have been shot on an Arctic expedition.
-This was the first time I had done anything at all with pictures taken on holiday, and it was purely because I had shot them on film, and got results that hours of post-processing digital images wouldn’t have given
+This was the first time I had done anything at all with pictures taken on holiday, and it was purely because I had shot them on film.